-*[a picture of Milo at the beach, wearing flippers, shorts and a dragon-floaty]*
+[cue a picture of Milo at the beach in an old-fashioned swimsuit, wearing flippers and a dragon-floaty]

 Someone decides to show off some photographs to a pal.
 The friend flips through them, and whoops!

 Looks like there's an embarrassing photo in there, perhaps revealing that the owner of the photographs "did some things in college he's not proud of"?

 An Embarrassing Slide is when a character is showing a series of photographs, a slideshow of a video to a group of people, and an embarrassing picture, slide or piece of footage comes up that they were not intending to share.
 The image may be embarrassing because of its content, or simply because it is out of place (e.g., vacation photos turning up in the middle of a business presentation).